chinoio/chino-nodejs/README.md

  Moreover, if you have to make sequential calls, you have to chain returned promises from each call.

+#### Blob Upload
+The chunk uploads are sent in parallel.
+The server limits the number of concurrent calls a user can do, thus use the `chunkSize` wisely in order to not exceed ~10 parallel calls.
+The *default* value is of `100MB` which works for most of the cases.

 ### Examples
 For further information view [SDK docs][1].
 You can view an example of application in the [`example`](https://github.com/chinoio/chino-nodejs/tree/example) branch.